Ketan-1947/question_paper/README.md

 <hr>
-<h3>this is a question paper generator using python and mysql connectivity</h3>
+<h3 style="text-align:centre;">this is a question paper generator using python and mysql connectivity</h3>
 <hr>